megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-events.md

 possible to set the message header `CamelKubernetesNamespaceName`.
 By default, the events of all namespaces are returned.

--   listEventsByLabels: this operation lists the events selected by labels
+-   `listEventsByLabels`: this operation lists the events selected by labels

 <!-- -->